100 Years of Anthony Burgess

 - Burgess at the Manchester International Festival

-The Irwell Editions of the Work of Anthony Burgess:
+The Irwell Edition of the Works of Anthony Burgess:

 Burgess originally proposed a collected edition to Hutchinson, his British publisher, in 1980, and he indicated in a letter that he wanted it to be called ‘The Irwell Edition’, after ‘the muddy and graveolent river that crosses Manchester.’
 This plan remained unfulfilled during Burgess’s lifetime, but Manchester University Press has agreed to publish what will become a complete, uniform edition of Burgess’s novels, autobiographies and non-fiction writings.

-Each volume of the Irwell Edition will be published with a new introduction, an authoritative and annotated restored text, and unpublished material from the Burgess Archive.
+Each volume of the Irwell Edition is published with a new introduction, an authoritative and annotated restored text, and unpublished material from the Burgess Archive.

 A Vision of Battlements